An interview with Mitch Homma, whose family members were incarcerated at Amache during World War II simply because of their Japanese ancestry.

 A: These are valuable lessons for all Americans — citizens, immigrants and refugees.
 My family’s story is important since it showed how extensive the racial injustice was.
 It didn’t matter that my great-grandparents were Baptist missionaries brought to the U.S. by the American Baptists.
 Great-grandmother Wada was arrested by the FBI because she was educated and a teacher.
 She would never teach again after WWII.
 And all the Americans of Japanese descent that were incarcerated had their lives changed forever.
 And there are some other stories seldom told: Even though you hear a lot of negative stories, there are also some great stories of people who did stand up for the Japanese and supported the people behind barbed wire in many ways.

-NPCA supports creating a new national park site to preserve a remote military-run prison in Colorado where thousands of people of Japanese descent were wrongfully incarcerated, honoring its survivors and…See more ›
+NPCA helped advocate for a national park site preserving the story of Amache, where thousands of people of Japanese descent were unconstitutionally incarcerated.See more ›

 Q: The National Park Service is now conducting a study to determine if Amache could be a future park site.
 What do you think about that?